jeffgbutler/TanzuWorkshops/tce-windows/Exercise05-Cartographer.md

 - Once the image is built, we need to retrive the new SHA
 - We need to deploy or update the Knative service with the new image

-We have not talked about how the images and applications should be updated if a developer were to commit a code change.
+We have not talked about how the images and services should be updated if a developer were to commit a code change.
 This seems like a job for automation.

 In this exercise, we'll take a look at Cartographer - an open source project build for exactly this purpose.